 WordPress Blog Blank Pages

 If your WordPress blog is stalling or not responding, this is most likely due to a corrupted plugin or theme.
 When loading the blog in your browser, it will continuously load until it times out; or load with a blank page.

-If you are using WordPress 3.1.x, incorrect information in your wp-config.php file can cause a white page to appear.
-An example is when the MySQL username or MySQL password in this file are incorrect.
-In previous versions of WordPress, this would appear as an Error establishing a database connection message, but that is no longer the case with version 3.1.x.
+If you use WordPress 3.1.x, incorrect information in your wp-config.php file can cause a white page to appear.
+An example is when the MySQL username or MySQL password in this file is incorrect.
+Previous versions of WordPress would appear as an Error establishing a database connection message, but that is no longer the case with version 3.1.x.

 To fix this issue, you must create a new MySQL user and update the wp-config.php file in your File Manager to have the new MySQL username and MySQL password.
-Simply locate the following information in the wp-config.php file, and update the bold sections with your new information:
+Locate the following information in the wp-config.php file, and update the bold sections with your new information:

 /** MySQL database username */ define('DB_USER', 'user_wp1'); /** MySQL database password */ define('DB_PASSWORD', 'password');

 For information on how to add a new MySQL user to a database, please read the following article:

 You can easily determine if it is a plugin causing the issue by disabling the plugins temporarily.
-When a plugin is causing the issue, it is unlikely you will obtain access to the WordPress Admin Dashboard to disable the plugin.
+When a plugin is causing the issue, you will unlikely obtain access to the WordPress Admin Dashboard to disable the plugin.

 For an effective method to find out whether the WordPress plugins are the cause for the blank page or not, please visit the following article:

 If it is not a plugin issue, it may be a theme-related issue.
-If you have access to the WordPress Admin Dashboard, it is recommended that you simply log in and change your WordPress theme to the default one.
+If you have access to the WordPress Admin Dashboard, it is recommended that you log in and change your WordPress theme to the default one.
 This video link will guide you on how to manage your WordPress theme.

 To determine which database WordPress is configured to:

 - In your File Manager, look inside the wp-config.php file to find the line: